Embedding and Extraction of Knowledge in Tree Ensemble Classifiers: Knowledge Extraction with SMT Solvers

 We consider how to extract embedded knowledge from a tree ensemble.
-Given a model $M$, we let $\Sigma(M,l)$ be the set of joint paths $\sigma_M$ (cf. Eq.~\eqref{equ:treepath}) whose label is $l$.
-Then the expression $ (\bigwedge_{\sigma \in \Sigma(M,l)}\pre(\sigma)) \Leftrightarrow l $ holds.
+Given a model $M$, we let $\Sigma(M,y)$ be the set of joint paths $\sigma_M$ (cf. Eq.~\eqref{equ:treepath}) whose label is $y$.
+Then the expression $ (\bigvee_{\sigma \in \Sigma(M,y)}\pre(\sigma)) \Leftrightarrow y $ holds.
 Now, for any set $\mathbb{G}'$ of features, if the expression

-is satisfiable, i.e., there exists a set of values for $\varphi_i$ to make Expression (\ref{sec:smtexpresssion}) hold, then $\mathbb{G}'$ is a super-set of the knowledge features.
-Intuitively, the first conjunct suggests that the symbol $l$ is used to denote the set of all paths whose class is $l$.
-Then, the second conjunct suggests that, by assigning suitable values to those variables in $\mathbb{G'}$, we can make $l$ true.
+is satisfiable, i.e., there exists a set of values for $b_i$ to make Expression \eqref{sec:smtexpresssion} hold, then $\mathbb{G}'$ is a super-set of the knowledge features.
+Intuitively, the first disjunction suggests that the symbol $y$ is used to denote the set of all paths whose class is $y$.
+Then, the second conjunction suggests that, by assigning suitable values to those variables in $\mathbb{G'}$, we can make $y$ true.

-Therefore, we can start from $|\mathbb{G}'|=1$, checking whether there exists a set $\mathbb{G}'$ of features that make Expression (\ref{sec:smtexpresssion}) hold.
-If non-exist, we increase the size of $\mathbb{G}'$ by one and repeat.
-If exist, we found the knowledge $\kappa$ by letting $\varphi_i$ have the values extracted from SMT solvers.
+Therefore, given a label $y$, we can derive the joint paths $\Sigma(M,y)$ and start from $|\mathbb{G}'| = 1$, checking whether there exists a set $\mathbb{G}'$ of features and corresponding values $b_i$ that make Expression \eqref{sec:smtexpresssion} hold. $\mathbb{G}'$ and $b_i$ are SMT variables.
+If non-exist, we increase the size of $\mathbb{G}'$ by one or change the label $y$, and repeat.
+If exist, we found the knowledge $\kappa$ by letting $b_i$ have the values extracted from SMT solvers.
 This is an exact method to detect the embedded knowledge.

+Referring to the running example, the extraction of knowledge from a decision tree returned by the black-box algorithm can be formatted as the expression in Table~\ref{table_iris_extraction}, which can be passed to the SMT solver for the exact solution.
+We assume $|\mathbb{G}'| \leq 2$ and $\epsilon = 10^{-4}$.